+'''

+-fast:

+#The log-name.

+#This log is enabled.
+Set to 'no' to disable.

+enabled:yes

+filename: fast.log

+#The name of the file in the default logging directory.

+append: yes/no

-#The log-name. #This log is enabled.
-Set to 'no' to disable. #This log is enabled for the file in the default logging directory. #If this option is set to yes, the last filled fast.log- #overwritten while restarting Suricata. '''
+#If this option is set to yes, the last filled fast.log-

+\hookrightarrow file will not be

+#overwritten while restarting Suricata.

+'''